Environmental movement in Australia: The anti-litter movement

 Attracting public support from the famous Australian Prime Minister Gough Whitlam to the music band ABBA supporting Keep Australia Beautiful's anti-litter campaigns, the organisation remains the leading campaigner for a litter free and sustainable Australia.
 With regional programs supporting civic pride through the only regional sustainable programs Tidy Towns Awards, annual Keep Australia Beautiful Week to the long standing eco-education programs, Keep Australia Beautiful continues as the country's leading anti-litter campaigners with increasing responsibility being put back on to the producers through litter auditing, government reporting and pushing for corporate responsibility.

 The rise of the green movement

 The first rumblings of the Australian green movement as a political force came with protests over the Lake Pedder damming project in 1972.
 The project gained worldwide publicity and brought the environmental movement to the mainstream in Australia.
 The movement escalated with the Franklin Dam project and Bob Brown was made a martyr for the cause when he was jailed for environmental activism.

 The protests included the United Tasmania Group who were the precursor to the Tasmanian Greens and are now recognised as the world's first green party.
 The group that preceded the Tasmanian Wilderness Society, the South West Tasmania Action Committee, continued after the flooding.

+Another key development in the 1970s was the emergence of the Green Bans movement.
+In New South Wales the Builders Labourers' Federation, and allies such as the Federated Engine Drivers' and Firemens' Association, protected areas of urban bushland, alongside heritage sites, from clearing and demolition through the placement of work bans in support of community based campaigns.